PatSunter/credo/doc/credo-install.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Alternatively, a Bash script that does all the necessary exports once you specify one single path, has been included as *updatePathsCREDO-dev.sh* in the base directory of the stgUnderworld repository.
+Alternatively, a Bash script that does all the necessary exports once you specify one single path, has been included as *updatePathsCREDO.sh* in the base directory of the stgUnderworld repository.

 So you can just source this file into your environment each time you want to start a session and use CREDO::

-  source updatePathsCREDO-dev.sh
+  source updatePathsCREDO.sh

 you will then be ready to use CREDO.